Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

 - The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.59).
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.

-- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 162 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Davies (1-5) gets the starting nod for the Diamondbacks in his 13th start of the season.
-He's put together a 7.38 ERA in 57 1/3 innings pitched, with 46 strikeouts.

-- In his last appearance on Tuesday, July 18, the righty tossed 3 2/3 innings against the Atlanta Braves, allowing nine earned runs while surrendering eight hits.
+- The righty last appeared in relief on Tuesday, when he tossed five innings against the Texas Rangers, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.